davwright3/ootp_tournament_tools_v2/README.md

     - Check your filenames for the proper format (DD MMM or XXXX depending on tournament type)
     - Check your minimum settings for plate appearances or innings pitched

+### Previous Versions

+02 Oct 2025 v0.2.0

+New Features:

+- File Processing System 🗃️

+  - Uses Pandas Dataframes to quickly append raw CSV files into a single file for stat calculations
+  - Improved responsiveness and error protection/detection
+  - Updated UI/UX to provide better readability and usability for users

+- Simpler settings updates 🛠️

+  - Settings updates are handled by the individual setting instead of in a setting menu
+  - Better UI indications on valid/invalid file paths and file selections
+  - Improved checks for invalid files, allowing for reduced errors from stat calculations and missing data

+- Improved main view display options

+  - Ability to control Joe Unknown cutoff limits
+  - View only cards in your collection
+  - More robust stats selections (i.e. K-BB pct, Last 10 pricing, etc.)

+- New User Messaging System 💬

+  - New logs on various pages provide improved communication to the user
+  - Provides instant feedback to the user, without having to override other data labels
+  - Color coded by message tag